GluuFederation/docs-de-prod/docs/source/operation/custom-oxtrust.md

 ### Using Docker Config (Swarm Mode)

-Create config to store the content of `finishlogout.xhtml` and `custom.css`.
+Create a config file to store the content of login.xhtml and custom.css.

     docker config create oxtrust-finishlogout-html finishlogout.xhtml
     docker config create oxtrust-custom-css custom.css

-Afterwards _mount_ them into container.
+Then, _mount_ them into the container.

     docker service create \
         --name oxtrust \